damian0815/compel/README.md

 ## Changelog

-### 2.3.0 - Tokenization info, negative/style bugfixes
+### 2.3.0 - Tokenization info, SplitLongTextMode CLS token handling, negative/style bugfixes

 * `CompelFor*` objects now return tokenization info via `conditioning.tokenization_info` dict, which contains keys for `main_positive` and (where appropriate) `main_negative`, `style_positive` and `style_negative`.
 * `SplitLongTextMode` enum has additional options for handling the CLS (EOS) token - either the CLS token can be copied from the first chunk to subsequent chunks, or all CLS tokens can be merged and the merge duplicated on all chunks.
 See `SplitLongTextMode` enum for details.